STIM ON plus for Parkinson's (NCT06316232)

-Reduce freezing episodes during walking
+Reduce freezing episodes while walking

 - Trial ID